Is My Car a Lemon If It Was Recalled?

 When Might a Recalled Car Qualify as a Lemon?

 A recalled car may qualify as a lemon if it also has unresolved repair issues beyond the recall itself.
-This can include ongoing mechanical or electrical issues, repeated unsuccessful repair attempts, or defects that seriously affect the car’s safety, usability, or value.
+This could include ongoing mechanical or electrical issues, repeated unsuccessful repair attempts, or defects that seriously affect the car’s safety, usability, or value.

 When Should I Call a Lemon Law Attorney?

 You should call a lemon law attorney if your car has problems beyond the recall or if you’re unsure what counts.
+It’s also important to know that, as of October 2024, used cars generally don’t qualify for California Lemon Law buyback or replacement remedies unless they were purchased as a Certified Pre-Owned (CPO) vehicle in 2021 or later.

 Wondering If Your Car Could Be a Lemon?
 Contact Us!